pewapp/OrangeClock/README.md

 <img src="https://raw.githubusercontent.com/marc3linho/OrangeClock/main/images/readme/wifi_1.png" width="50%" >

-5. Set your wifi credentials and save them, the OrangeClock will reboot automatically and connect to your network
+5. Set your wifi credentials and save them, the OrangeClock will reboot automatically and connect to your network.
+If you want to use your self-hosted mempool, you can enter the url.
+Leave it empty to use mempool.space

 <img src="https://raw.githubusercontent.com/marc3linho/OrangeClock/main/images/readme/wifi_2.jpg" width="50%" >